rohan-31/WaterCheck/README.md

-As a beginner, I had very basic knowledge of any of the tools I have mentioned., so it was intially very challenging to convert the idea into a usable program.
+As a beginner, I had very basic knowledge of any of the tools I have mentioned., so it was initially very challenging to convert the idea into a usable program.
 Also, I was rather pressed for time, so I was unable to create a user interface to better interact with the model.

 I am currently using the Flask API to create a better user interface and improve the usability of the model.